gekkoe/sorted/README.md

   - tools.cli - A command line argument parser.

 ### Build Tools
-* This project will be using lein.
+* This project will be built using lein.
 * I'll be coding the project in Emacs with Spacemacs, but it should open and build fine in any other properly configured Clojure development environment.
-* To create a self-contained executable for the releases I'm using a script that can be concatinated with a jar file and runs it, passing in any commands given.
+* To create a self-contained executable for the releases I'm using a script called _stub.sh_ which can be found in _$PROJECTROOT/env/dev/build-tools_ that can be concatenated with a jar file and runs it, passing in any args it receives.
 The file name of the executable is __sorted.run__ and it can be rebuilt using the shell command __build-executable.sh__ in the project's root.
-* I've been able to build a "fallback" version of an executable using GraalVM, but since I haven't been able to get its native-image to run without resorting to a fallback and I'm not certain how well such a file will work in various run environments, I've decided not to use it for executable at this time.
+* I've been able to build a "fallback" version of an executable using GraalVM, but since I haven't been able to get its native-image to run without resorting to a fallback and I'm not certain how well such a file will work in various run environments, I've decided not to use it as the release executable at this time.
 It does, however, look like a very promising way to handle such things in the future, once I better understand their system.

 ### Design Decisions & Things Learned
 * This has been my first real exposure to spec and generative testing.
-It took a little getting used to at first, but I'm quite impressed with the compliance testing that they allow, and have used them to weed out some unexpected edge case bugs.
+It took some getting used to at first, but I'm quite impressed with the compliance testing that they allow, and have used them to weed out some unexpected edge case bugs.
 * I considered using cli-matic instead of tools.cli, but it seems to be rather